Overview of the EPEAT Ecolabel

 Accessing EPEAT Criteria

 EPEAT criteria are life-cycle based and developed through a balanced voluntary consensus process using an innovative process developed by GEC called the Dynamic Criteria Development Process (DCDP).
 The DCDP contains the five elements of a voluntary consensus process: openness, balance, due process, appeals process and consensus.
+A summary of the criteria development process and procedures governing the process are publicly available, as is the process GEC follows to select product categories.

 Here are the specific criteria for each EPEAT Product Category